- Los Angeles

 The Chicago School of Professional Psychology

-Henry D. (Hank) Schlinger Jr. received his Ph.D. in psychology (applied behavior analysis) from Western Michigan University.
-He then completed a two-year National Institutes of Health-funded post-doctoral fellowship in behavioral pharmacology.
+Henry D. (Hank) Schlinger Jr. received his Ph.D. in psychology (applied behavior analysis) from Western Michigan University (WMU).
+He then completed a two-year National Institutes of Health-funded post-doctoral fellowship in behavioral pharmacology also at WMU.
 He was a full tenured professor of psychology at Western New England University in Springfield, MA, before moving to Los Angeles in 1998.
-He is now an associate professor of psychology and director of the M.S.
+He is now a tenured professor of psychology and former director of the M.S.
 Program in Applied Behavior Analysis in the Department of Psychology at California State University, Los Angeles and a part-time associate professor in the Applied Behavior Analysis program at The Chicago School of Professional Psychology.
-Dr. Schlinger has more than 60 publications in more than 20 different journals.
+Dr. Schlinger has more than 75 publications and other scholarly writings in more than 30 different peer-reviewed journals and other outlets.
 He also has authored or co-authored three books, Psychology: A Behavioral Overview (1990), A Behavior-Analytic View of Child Development (1995) (which was translated into Japanese), and Introduction to Scientific Psychology (1998).
 He is a past editor of The Analysis of Verbal Behavior The Behavior Analyst, and on the editorial boards of several other journals.
 He also serves on the Board of Trustees of the Cambridge Center for Behavioral Studies.

 - Education History